P.F. Chang's Spicy Green Beans

 3. Add the spicy garlic mixture to the beans and cook for an additional 2 to 3 minutes or until the beans are cooked.
 Beans should be cooked al dente, or with just a slight snap to them.

-Serves 2 to 4 as an appetizer.
+Serves 2 to 4 as a side-dish.

 Tidbits: Chili-garlic sauce is a deep red sauce that is also called sambal.
 You can find it in your market with the Asian foods.
 For the canned green chilies, I used Ortega brand.
 These "fire-roasted" green chilies can be found in small 4-ounce cans.
 Strain off the liquid and rinse the chilies, then chop them into finer bits before measuring.